xels-io/XelsJavaScriptSdk/README.md

 let send_amount1 = 12*100000000; // in satoshi
 ```

-### Adding a input object.You can call this addInput method multiple times by object for multiple input or passing a array of object for multiple inputs
+### Adding a input object
+Call addInput method multiple times by object for multiple input or passing a array of object for multiple inputs
 ```javascript
 txobj.addInput(utxos);
 ```
+### Add Output
-### You can call this addOutput method multiple times for multiple output to send xels
+Call this addOutput method of Transaction object to add output address.you can call this method multiple times for multiple output to send xels
 ```javascript
 txobj.addOutput(xels_address,send_amount1)